CS STARS program broadens engagement for undergraduate women

 Photo Credit: Heather Coit, Grainger College of Engineering

-CS STARS members at the 2024 Trick of Research event.
+CS STARS grad student mentors demoing at the 2024 Trick of Research event.

 The CS STARS application is available here.